 The System Overview provides a summary of the status of the video server.

-Logs & Reports - when contacting Axis support, please be sure to provide a valid Server Report with your query.
+Logs & Reports

+When contacting Axis support, please be sure to provide a valid Server Report with your query.
+The Access Log is automatically included in the server report.